Search flights to Syria

 Currency SYP

-Number of flights per week 50
+Number of flights per week 52

 Top destinations Damascus

-Most popular airline Qatar Airways
+Most popular airline Royal Jordanian

 Most popular airport Damascus Intl.
 Airport